Point Lobos is a jewel among the State Parks for the whole family with four accessible wheelchair trails.

-Spotting the orca rubbing behavior or seeing whales offshore is a memorable experience.
-You could see humpback whales swimming close to the shoreline and listen to breathing orcas enjoying the pebb
+Spotting the orca rubbing behaviour or seeing whales offshore is a memorable experience.
+You could see humpback whales swimming close to the shoreline and listen to breathing orcas enjoying the peb

 The Orcas usually approach the bay to rub against the pebbled beach in shallow water close to the shoreline, in as little as 1.8 m (6 feet) of water.
 It can be very close to the beach during high tide.
 The sea should be smooth and avoid windy days.
 The chance to spot them increase if you overnight at the campground at Bere Point Regional Park and select an ocean view site.
 The campground is serviced during summer only.

 In the evening we spotted Humpback Whales and in the morning we heard Orcas rubbing on the pebbles.

 The precipitation of Vancouver Island's east coast is just 700-800 mm per year.
 In contrast, the west coast of the island is exposed to moisture-packed winds blowing from the Pacific Ocean and receives plenty of precipitation from October to March.
 Summers are in general relatively dry.